Contentful Privacy Notice

 Calls will not be recorded without permission.
 Contentful meetings that are primarily internal, such as company-wide town halls and training sessions, are recorded by default to allow later viewing by those who could not participate in the live session.

 Personal data will generally be shared with Zoom to provide the underlying service.
 Recordings may be stored in Zoom cloud or other repositories such as Google Drive.
 Meeting invitations, which may include personal data, are typically sent using email and calendar services provided by Google.
-Both providers host data outside of the EU and both participate in the EU-U.S. Privacy Shield Framework and are committed to EU data protection principles.
-Their certifications are available at: https://www.privacyshield.gov/participant?id=a2zt0000000TNkCAAW&status=Active
+Both providers are committed to EU data protection principles under data processing agreements containing the EU Commission approved “standard contractual clauses” (https://ctfl.io/link_to_EU_SCC) in accordance with GDPR article 46.2(c)).

 This section explains how you can subscribe to or otherwise obtain more information about our company.
 Please note that we address marketing communications in a separate section below (see “Marketing”): for example if you are an existing customer and have not unsubscribed from such communications, you may receive marketing communications from us as explained in that section.